PrefectHQ/prefect/docs/core/examples/flow_operators.md

 :::

 ### Disjoint Union
-Flow disjoint allows users to create one flow from two flows.
+Flow disjoint allows users to create a new flow from two other flows.
 Where the flows have no shared tasks or edges.
 Flows that share names or slugs are renamed by appending the name of the flow.
+Taken from (networkx)[https://networkx.github.io/documentation/stable/reference/algorithms/generated/networkx.algorithms.operators.binary.disjoint_union.html#networkx.algorithms.operators.binary.disjoint_union]

 ![underlying flow graph](docs/assets/operator_viz/disjoint_union.svg){.viz-xs .viz-padded}